Kai-Richardson/Kai-Richardson.github.io/src/lib/posts/steamdeck-wiimote.md

 For the next part, you'll have to have a game running while you do this.
 I recommend having `Graphics Settings -> Start in Fullscreen` unchecked.

--   Hold down the actual sync button[^3] on the controller.
+-   Press the actual sync button[^3] on the controller.
--   Press your bound button on the Steam Deck every few seconds.
+-   Press your bound 'sync' button on the Steam Deck every few seconds.

 That's it!
 It should just work.
 For me, all Wiimote functionality including the speakers worked, besides remembering the pairing.

 [^1]: Gyroscopes are included in the Motion Plus controllers (or extensions).
 [^2]: The nightmare of Bluetooth protocol stacks will not be covered here, thankfully.
-[^3]: Pressing it once or holding down 1+2 hasn't worked for me.
+[^3]: Pressing 1+2 (for 'One Time Mode') hasn't worked for me.
+[^4]: Well, these days I actually use the back paddle on my Steam Controller.